 Why was the fellowship started?
-A group of us saw the need for a fellowship focused only on the 12 steps as a means of recovery from our obsession with weight size or eating.
+A group of us saw the need for a fellowship focused only on the Twelve Steps as a means of recovery from our obsession with weight, size and eating.

-So how does the fellowship help you?
-In the fellowship we find an understanding of our illness and a set of tools for daily living which is the Twelve Steps.
-These steps and the unconditional acceptance we receive are our road to recovery.
-The 12 Steps give us a road map for daily living that frees us from our painful symptoms.
+So how does the Fellowship help you?
+In the Fellowship we find an understanding of our illness and a set of tools for daily living which is the Twelve Steps.
+These Steps and the unconditional acceptance we receive are our road to recovery.
+The Twelve Steps12 give us a road map for daily living that frees us from our painful symptoms.
 At our meetings we meet people like ourselves who are seeking help and understanding.

 “There was no area of my life not affected.”

 “I thought about food and weight all the time”

 “I felt ashamed and frightened because I could not stop bingeing and throwing-up”